 San Diego Petty Theft Lawyers Defense Strategies

 An experienced criminal lawyer can use defense strategies below to get your case dismissed or reduced:

 - You are wrongfully being accused of stealing

 - You forgot that the item was there

 - You were going to pay for it

 - You were not trying to steal it

 Contact us now for help with all your shoplifting and petty larceny help.
-Our San Diego shoplifting and petty theft law firm offers it clients over two decades of experience defending those charged these types of crimes.
+Our San Diego petty theft lawyer and shoplifting attorney offers our clients over two decades of experience defending those charged these types of crimes.
 All to get free consultation now.